-In its original form, the Exquisite Corpse game involved participants drawing part of a character on a piece of paper, then folding the paper over so the next player cannot see what was drawn.
-The next player then draws another part of a character, and so on and so on.
-At the end of the game, the paper is unfolded, revealing a collectively created monster.
-The game started in about 1925 and was played by Surrealists Yves Tanguy, Marcel Duchamp and Joan Miro among others.
+In its original form, the Exquisite Corpse game involved participants drawing part of a character on a piece of paper, then folding the paper over so the next player could not see what had been drawn.
+The next player then drew another part of a character, and so on and so on.
+At the end of the game, the paper was unfolded, revealing a collectively created monster.
+The game started around 1925 and was played by Surrealists Yves Tanguy, Marcel Duchamp and Joan Miro among others.
 It is still a popular drawing game played by children all over the world.

-You can also play online using the participants’ drawings which are instantly uploaded onto the website www.infinitemonster.net.
+Players can also continue to create online with the participants’ drawings that are instantly uploaded onto the website www.infinitemonster.net.

 Created by: Matt Daniels, Jonathon Oxlade and Sam Routledge

 Design: Jonathon Oxlade